Predbo/vert.x-angular-jwt/README.md

 `./gradlew run`

-Then open `http://localhost:8080` in your browser and see the overwhelming "Hello World" example :)
+Then open `http://localhost:8083` in your browser and see the overwhelming "Super Hero Website" example :)

+## eclipse integration
+Create a `run` or `debug` config, and set `de.predbo.vertx.Log4JLauncher` as main class.
+In the arguments tab, set the program arguments: `run de.predbo.vertx.HelloWorldVerticle` If we want to use config file add ` -conf <path to config>`.
+Set the VM argumets to `-Dvertx.options.blockedThreadCheckInterval=2147483647` (to avoid warnings ala "Thread was blocked long time")